-For cheque users, this will massively speed up the time it takes to receive their money in their bank account.
-It will also be more convenient for those that use mobile banking as they’ll be able to to photograph and send their cheques via their banks app.
+For cheque users, this will massively speed up the time it takes to receive their money into their bank account.
+It will also be more convenient for those that use mobile banking as they’ll be able to photograph and send their cheques via their bank’s app.

 But why create this feature in the first place?

 Although instant bank transfers and online payments have increased in popularity – for some people, cheques are still a very relevant way of exchanging money.
 Over 65 million cheques were cleared in the UK during the year’s first quarter.

 I, for one, am glad that banks are looking at the numbers and not forgetting the user base that has not switched to online bank transfers.